Subsequent applications

 There are no specific time limits within which the Asylum Service must issue a decision on the admissibility of the subsequent application or new elements or findings.

 Until recently it was considered that according to the Refugee Law, once a subsequent application is submitted, the applicant has a right to remain and access reception conditions during the examination of the admissibility of the subsequent application.
 Furthermore, and according to the Refugee Law, the Asylum Service may decide to terminate the right to remain and access to reception conditions if the applicant appears to have lodged a first subsequent application with the sole objective of delaying or impeding the execution of a decision which would lead to the immediate removal of the applicant from the RoC.
-The Asylum Service may also decide to terminate these rights if the applicant has lodged a second or further subsequent applications to the Asylum Service, following the issuance of a final decision declaring the first subsequent application inadmissible or after a final decision rejecting the subsequent application as unfounded, provided that the Asylum service is satisfied that any decision to return or remove the person in question does not involve direct or indirect refoulement.
+The Asylum Service may also decide to terminate these rights if the applicant has lodged a second or further subsequent applications to the Asylum Service, following the issuance of a final decision declaring the first subsequent application inadmissible or after a final decision rejecting it as unfounded, provided that the Asylum service is satisfied that any decision to return or remove the person in question does not involve direct or indirect refoulement.
 In a 2021 case, the Administrative Court confirmed that once a subsequent application is submitted, the applicant retains the status of an asylum seeker.[6]
 However, the IPAC in several cases, held the opposite position, that even upon submission of a subsequent application, during the administrative examination of the application the applicant does not retain the status of an asylum seeker and it falls upon the discretion of the Head of the Asylum Service to decide on the applicant’s right to remain.[7]

-In a 2022 case, the Supreme Court confirmed the position of the IPAC, that once a subsequent application is submitted, the applicant is not considered an asylum seeker, and until the administrative examination of the subsequent application, the discretion to examine the applicant’s right to remain in the Republic, belongs to the Head of the Asylum Service.
-[8] In case the Head decides that such a right to stay is not granted, they should make sure that in case the applicant is returned, this will not entail direct or indirect refoulement.
+In a 2022 case, the Supreme Court confirmed the position of the IPAC, that once a subsequent application is submitted, the applicant is not considered an asylum seeker, and until the administrative examination of the subsequent application, the discretion to examine the applicant’s right to remain in the Republic, belongs to the Head of the Asylum Service.[8]
+In case the Head decides that such a right to stay is not granted, they should make sure that in case the applicant is returned, this will not entail direct or indirect refoulement.
 [9] In practice, there is no evidence that such an assessment takes place and applicants are never informed about this.
-[10] Once, a subsequent application is submitted, persons are informed that the Asylum Service will assess their application and are asked to leave the premises, only to find out later that they have no access to any rights they had as an asylum seeker.[11]
-It is unclear whether, the authorities proceed to issue detention and deportation against persons who have submitted a subsequent application, under the Aliens and Immigration Law.
+[10] Once, a subsequent application is submitted, including a first subsequent application persons do not have a right to remain and no access to any basic rights.
+In 2023 there were instances where police were present at the Asylum Service, arresting applicants of subsequent applications and transferring them directly to removal centres, with no evidence that any assessment of refoulement was carried out.
+This practice has since been abandoned.[11]

-In 2022, according to the Asylum Service, in an effort to speed the procedure, 16 caseworkers were appointed to examine subsequent applications.
-Throughout 2022 the examination time for newly submitted subsequent application was 3-4 months however many applications submitted in prior years are still pending.
-In early 2023 in another attempt to reduce the examination time, 3 an unofficial cap of 20 submissions of subsequent applications per day was implemented.[15]
+In 2022, according to the Asylum Service, in an effort to speed up the procedure, 16 caseworkers were appointed to examine subsequent applications.
+Throughout 2022, the examination time for newly submitted subsequent application was 3-4 months however many applications submitted in prior years were still pending.
+In 2022, 357 applicants of subsequent applications were considered admissible and 3,909 inadmissible.

 If the Asylum Service considers the subsequent application inadmissible, an appeal can be submitted before the IPAC.
 Such appeal, however, does not have automatic suspensive effect, and a separate application must be submitted to the IPAC requesting the right to remain pending the examination of the appeal.
 The procedure to submit such an application was not provided for in the procedural rules, until their amendment in 2022.
 Following the reasoning of the Administrative Court in a 2021 case,[17] the amended Regulations provide that the application for the right to remain must be submitted at the same time as the appeal, and in any case within the deadline for the submission of the appeal, which is 15 days.[18]
 The prescribed form for the application is provided for in the Regulations, as Form number 4.
 The Form can be found at the counter of the Registry of the IPAC, however, it is not always readily available and often requires the applicant to request it.
-In addition, there is no information materials provided by the PAC regarding the need to file the right to remain application alongside the appeal, although the requirement to make such an application is included in the first-instance decision issued by the Asylum Service.
+In addition, there is no information materials provided by the IPAC regarding the need to file the right to remain application alongside the appeal, although the requirement to make such an application is included in the first-instance decision issued by the Asylum Service.

-Furthermore, up until 2021 it was not clear whether a request to the IPAC for the right to remain does indeed have automatic suspensive effect as it does in other cases.[19].
+Furthermore, up until 2021 it was not clear whether a request to the IPAC for the right to remain does indeed have automatic suspensive effect as it does in other cases.[19]
 In March 2021, the IPAC decided that when a person submits a subsequent application and that application is found inadmissible, the decision to reject this person’s first asylum application, remains final and thus the person does not retain the asylum seeker status.[20]
 In August 2021, the IPAC differentiated between subsequent applications that are found inadmissible and manifestly ill founded, deciding that when a subsequent application is found to be inadmissible and the right to stay is terminated, the applicant does not have the right to remain during the pending of the deadline to submit an appeal against the decision, and neither until the Court decides on the request for the right to stay.[21]
 In 2022, the Supreme Court decision set the precedent, by reaffirming the position of the Administrative Court that the submission of a subsequent asylum application begins with the fact that the applicant is not an asylum seeker.
 It therefore starts with the status that the applicant had, after the rejection of the first asylum application became final.[22]
 If the applicant submits an interim application of the right to stay, the submission of such an application does not on its own suspend the removal decision.

 [1] Article 16Δ Refugee Law.